It takes around seven years of study and training to qualify as an architect.

 - Public sector bodies

-- Large industry organisations (such as large retailers)
+- Large industry organisations with substantial property portfolios (such as large retailers)

-There are no conversion courses in architecture; all prospective students must start with an accredited undergraduate degree (RIBA part 1).
+There are no conversion courses in architecture for graduates of other undergraduate degrees who want to become an architect; all prospective university students must start with an accredited undergraduate degree (RIBA part one).

 - Excellent communication skills, both written and oral